 For the type variety, height 12.2 meters, dbh 53 cm, at Point Lobos State Park (American Forests 2000).
 Variety abramsiana is larger, but var. pigmaea (despite its epithet) is largest.

 The species was named by George Gordon in honor of James Robert Gowen, Secretary of the Horticultural Society of London and thus Gordon's boss.
-The actual work of finding and describing the species, and getting it safely home to London, was done by Karl Theodor Hartweg (1812-1871), a German who spent 1845-1848 plant collecting in California at the behest of the Horticultural Society of London.
-Hartweg, like David Douglas, was a protege of William Jackson Hooker.
+The work of finding and describing the species, and getting it safely home to London, was done by Karl Theodor Hartweg (1812-1871), a German who spent 1845-1848 plant collecting in California at the behest of the Horticultural Society of London.
+Hartweg, like David Douglas, was a protegé of William Jackson Hooker.
 He first found this cypress "on the western declivity of the mountains of Monterey in Upper California, within two miles of the sea shore, in company with Pinus muricata, forming a dense bush from 6 to 10 feet in height" (Gordon 1849).
+This description fits the Huckleberry Hill grove (P. muricata is uncommon in this area), but he could have been in a grove that has since been extirpated.
 Hartweg sent seeds home from California, and Gordon described the species on the basis of plants grown from those seeds.
 Hartweg later recounted his adventures in several issues of the Horticultural Society's Journal in 1847-1848.
 Hartweg had a highly productive career, collecting widely from 1836 to 1848 in Colombia, Ecuador, Guatemala, Jamaica, and Mexico, discovering many orchids and other remarkable plants.
 His later years were spent as director of the Swetingen Gardens in Baden, Germany.
 His work among the conifers is commemorated in the alpine pine of Mexico and Central America, Pinus hartwegii.

 Gordon, George.
 1849.
 New plants, etc., from the Society's garden.
 30. Cupressus goveniana Gordon.
 Journal of the Horticultural Society of London 1849(4): 295-296. http://www.cupressus.net/CUgovenianaGordon.html, courtesy of the Cupressus Conservation Project website.